 Copper rallies after top producer Chile shuts border

-- Benchmark three-month copper on LME was up 2.2% to $8,979 a tonne in official trading.
+- Coronavirus cases in Chile surged past 1 million, while infections across Latin America, which has some of the world's biggest copper mines, are also rising.

-LONDON: Copper prices climbed on Tuesday due to supply concerns after top producer Chile closed its borders over a spike in coronavirus infections.
+LONDON: Copper prices climbed on Tuesday in response to supply concerns after top producer Chile closed its borders following a spike in coronavirus infections.

 Coronavirus cases in Chile surged past 1 million, while infections across Latin America, which has some of the world's biggest copper mines, are also rising.

-SUPPLY: Chile's Codelco, the world's biggest copper miner, increased production by 2.1% year-on-year in February to 122,800 tonnes, according to state copper commission Cochilco.
+SUPPLY: Chile's Codelco, the world's biggest copper miner, increased production by 2.1pc year-on-year in February to 122,800 tonnes, state copper commission Cochilco said.

 DEMAND: The Yangshan copper premium was at its lowest since early December at $57 a tonne, pointing to weakening demand for imports into China.
 Stockpiles of the metal in exchange warehouses have been rising steadily.

-TIN SUPPLY: Tin prices rose 3.1% to $25,897 a tonne, after touching a three-week high of $26,065 on supply concerns, amid environmental checks and smelter maintenance in China and after China restricted movement in Ruili on the border with Myanmar, citing the spread of COVID-19.
+TIN SUPPLY: Tin prices rose 2.7pc to $25,800 a tonne, after touching a three-week high of $26,065 on supply concerns, amid environmental checks and smelter maintenance in China and after China restricted movement in Ruili on the border with Myanmar, citing the spread of COVID-19.

-Myanmar in 2020 accounted for more than 95% of imports of tin concentrate into China, the world's biggest metals consumer.
+Myanmar in 2020 accounted for more than 95pc of imports of tin concentrate into China, the world's biggest metals consumer.